Antiklos/network-gatekeeper/README.txt

   time_t time_expiration;

 Features to add in:
-- Implement the link system using inet sockets instead of dummy messages to the terminal
+- Stop using human readable messages over the link system and instead encode the message as a byte array
+- Implement the gating of network traffic from the network_ipv4 class using iptables
 - Implement the auto construction and destruction of an ipv4 network in the network_ipv4 class
 - Create a new payment class to implement sending and receiving bitcoin
 - Smarter client behavior for making payments just in time